ericleasemorgan/reader-workshop/README.md

 Now that you have somewhat meaningful topics, you will probably want to visualize the results, and one way to do that is to illustrate how the topics are dispersed over the whole of the corpus.
 Luckily, the list of topics displayed in the Tool's console is tab-delimited, making it easy to visualize.
 Here's how:

-   1. Topic model until you get a set of topics which you think is meaningful
+   1. topic model until you get a set of topics which you think is meaningful
-   2. Copy the resulting topics, and this will include the labels (numbers 0 through n), the scores, and the topic words
+   2. copy the resulting topics, and this will include the labels (numbers 0 through n), the scores, and the topic words
-   3. Open your spreadsheet application, and paste the topics into a new sheet; the result ought to be three columns of information (labels, scores, and words)
+   3. open your spreadsheet application, and paste the topics into a new sheet; the result ought to be three columns of information (labels, scores, and words)
-   4. Sort the whole sheet by the second column (scores) in descending numeric order
+   4. sort the whole sheet by the second column (scores) in descending numeric order
-   5. Optionally replace the generic labels (numbers 0 through n) with a single meaningful word, thus denoting a topic
+   5. optionally replace the generic labels (numbers 0 through n) with a single meaningful word, thus denoting a topic
-   6. Create a pie chart based on the contents of the first two columns (labels and scores); the result will appear similar to an illustration above and it will give you an idea of how large each topic is in relation to the others
+   6. create a pie chart based on the contents of the first two columns (labels and scores); the result will appear similar to an illustration above and it will give you an idea of how large each topic is in relation to the others

+![modeling](./images/model-topics-02-small.png "topic modeling")

-Topic modeling is an effective process for "reading" a corpus "from a distance".
+Topic modeling is an effective process for reading a corpus "from a distance".
 Topic Modeling Tool makes the process easier, but the process requires practice.
 Next steps are for the student to play with the additional options behind the "Optional Settings..." dialog box, read the Tool's documentation, take a look at the structure of the CSV/metadata file, and take a look under the hood at pivot.py.

-![modeling](./images/model-topics-02-small.png "topic modeling")

 ## Using command-line tools to read a study carrel

+No set of desktop applications is going to really and truly support thorough textual analysis.
+There are simply too many different ways to combine data and information to create knowledge for any set of applications to address.
+Specific desktop applications will address specific research questions and problems, but research is about creating new incites and answering new questions.
+Almost by defintion, existing desktop applications can not address these needs.
+New tools will have to be created, and their foundation rests on one's ability to exploit the data & information at its most basic level.
+Reading study carrels from the command-line is really and truly necessary if one desires to go to deeper level of investigation.
+Put another way, using command-line tools is a modern way of doing "close reading".

+To do the recipes in this section, the student, researcher, or scholar will need to bring to they party a few additional resources and skills.
+First and foremost, the student, researcher, or scholar needs to be able to open a terminal application.
+Windows users will use a program called "cmd", and it is usually located by searching for it from the Start menu.
+Macintosh users will find a program called Terminal in the Utilities folder of the Applications folder.
+For the purposes of this workbook, a minimum number of command-line programs are needed, including:

+   * dir - the Windows way to list the files in a directory
+   * ls - the Macintosh/Linux (Bash) way to list the files in a directory
+   * cd - the way on either platform to change directories

+The student, researcher, or scholar will also need/want to exploit the concept of "redirection".
+This means the output of one program is sent as input to another program or saved to a file.
+The two most frequently used direction techniques include:

+   * piping - sending the output of a command to the input of another, for example `dir | more` will list the files in a directory one screenful at a time
+   * redirecting to a file - sending the output of a program to a a file, for example `dir > dir.txt` will save a directory listing to a file named dir.txt

+To make things a bit easier, the student, researcher, or scholar is asked to save thing "on their desktop".
+By doing so it will be easier to find things.
+Throughout the workbook, the student, researcher, or scholar is asked to "open your command-line interface, and navigate to the workbook's root directory".
+This means they will:

+   1. find and open their terminal application: cmd for Windows, and Terminal for Macintosh
+   2. enter `cd Desktop` to navigate to the Desktop directory
+   3. enter `dir` (for Windows) or `ls` (for Macintosh) to confirm what is there
+   4. enter `cd reader-workshop` to navigate to the workbook's root directory
+   5. enter `dir` (for Windows) or `ls` (for Macintosh) to confirm what is there

+Like the making of a rue for a French white sauce, the ability to accomplish the tasks outlined above fundamental to the next steps.
+Please practice.
+Do the task more than once.
+It is only a computer, and you will not break it.

+The student, researcher, or scholar will then need some additional resources on their computer.
+Most importantly, they include Bash, Perl, Python, and any number of "libraries" associated with each.
+Bash is a type of operating system "shell".
+It comes for free with Macintosh computers, and now-a-days it is reasonably easy to install on Windows 10 computers.
+Perl is a programming language.
+It too comes for free on Macintosh.
+It can be installed in any number of ways for Windows.
+Python is one of the most popular computer languages now-a-days, and the author strongly suggests installing a distribution of Python called "Anaconda".
+This works for both Windows and Macintosh computers.
+Many of the recipes below require additional modules (libraries) to operate.
+When a Perl module goes unfound, the use of a package manager called "cpan" is indispensable.
+When the same thing happens with Python modules, the use of a package manager called "pip" is pretty much the standard.

+The use of a computer is akin to using transportation devices.
+One can take a bus, which requires little technical knowledge and is financially inexpensive.
+One can drive a care, which requires a licence and comes with a great deal of financial expense.
+One can ride a bike, which is a different set of advantages and disadvantages.
+A riding lawn mower can do things the others can't and vice versa.
+In every case, the proper tool needs to be applies to proper problem.
+Command-line tools enable the student, researcher, or scholar to do different type of work.

+The following sections outline how to use command-line tools to read a study carrel more thoroughly.

 ### Building a library